 - The leadership mentor supports curriculum implementation and data moderation through a mentoring-coaching model.

 - Teachers have ‘agency’ through this practitioner-led model which is anchored in the data and evidence.

-5) All teachers can access external networks through our Teaching School.
+5) All teachers can access external networks for research and best practice.

 - The school has established partnerships and networks with different groups of schools, organisations, and charities.